oveddan/bull-bear/README.md

 # Chain Behave Graph

 This repository enables interactive 3d game asset nfts to be created in the interoperable [behave-graph](https://github.com/bhouston/behave-graph) format.
-Additionally, it provides an example implementation of a smart contraact and way to build and integrate these behave graphs against the smart contract.
+Additionally, it provides an example implementation of a smart contract and way to build and integrate these behave graphs against the smart contract.

+It was build for Eth Denver 2023

+**Live Demo, connecrted to the Scroll and Base rollups: [https://my-mul.on.fleek.co/editor](https://my-mul.on.fleek.co/editor)**

 In essence, it is an extension of the [behave-graph](https://github.com/bhouston/behave-graph) - allowing behave graph nodes to be generated off of a smart contract's abi, and allow a 3d model to write to and read from any evm compatible blockchain in an interoperable format that can be imported into open game platofrms.